alroutra/my-uneeq-app/conversation/node/README.md

-SPEAK_ROUTE_ENABLED (true/false - will prevent the route from trying to call the API if you're not using the speak service) SPEAK_UNEEQ_URL (the URL for the UneeQ API as shown in your Developer dashboard in Creator - e.g. https://api.us.uneeq.io) SPEAK_UNEEQ_ROUTE=/api/v1/avatar/ (the route in the speak request documentation) SPEAK_UNEEQ_JWTSECRET (your JWT secret as shown in your Developer dashboard in Creator)
+SPEAK_ROUTE_ENABLED (true/false - will prevent the route from trying to call the API if you're not using the speak service) SPEAK_UNEEQ_URL (the URL for the UneeQ API as shown in your Developer dashboard in Creator - e.g. https://api.us.uneeq.io) SPEAK_UNEEQ_ROUTE=/api/v1/avatar/ (the route in the speak request documentation) SPEAK_UNEEQ_JWTSECRET (your JWT secret as shown in your Developer dashboard in Creator - for security this is used for signature verification on calls to your API, and to then encode the request before sending to UneeQ)
 ```

 ---